theshobhitsingh/Secret-Passkey-Generator/README.md

 ## Acknowledgements
 Tailwind CSS: For the utility-first CSS framework that enabled the responsive and modern design of the application.
-React: For providing a robust and flexible framework to build interactive UIs.
+ReactJS: For ensuring a robust and flexible framework to build interactive UIs.
 Vite: For offering a fast and efficient build tool that enhances development productivity

 ## Author